 The University has a number of specific policies to address various complaints.
 To ensure your concern is managed promptly and by the most appropriate person, please check our list of policies.

-JCU welcomes your feedback and your perspectives about your experience as a student.
+JCU welcomes your feedback and perspectives about your experiences as a student.
 We want to hear from you when something you have experienced as a student has particularly impressed you, or if you want to make a suggestion for improvement to our facilities or services.
 Find out more about providing feedback.

 JCU students have the right to express concern about anything they have experienced at JCU that they believe is wrong.
 If your concern is something which is within the control or responsibility of JCU, and you feel that you have been adversely affected by it, we would like to help resolve it.
 The mechanisms available to resolve your complaint depends on a number of factors.
 Read more about making a complaint.

 If you have received a formal decision from the University and you believe that the decision made was procedurally unfair, you should consider submitting an appeal.
 Please note unless indicated in policy, appeals are not about the merits of a case but the process that was undertaken to arrive at a decision.
 Being unhappy with the decision alone is not sufficient grounds to appeal a decision.
 Read more about appeals.

 If you are confused, anxious or dealing with too many personal issues at the same time, there are people and services who may be able to assist.
 See here for more resources.

 If you are unable to use the online form, please download one of the fillable PDF versions, ensuring you save the form prior to submitting: